tyler-wel/personal-site/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-Full-Stack developer working in Tokyo, Japan.
-Languages I've been using recently include Ruby on Rails, Javascript (VueJS), and Java as well as AWS services.
-I am also familiar with React and have recently been learning GoLang for this website.
-Besides web development, I have a large interest in Data Science, Machine Learning, and AI for GameDev.
-On this site I'll be posting any of my notebooks that I feel aren't complete garbage for mostly educational purposes.
-Lastly, I have a love for coffee, dogs, and all things video games.
+Backend engineer with full-stack experience working in Tokyo, Japan.
+Languages used on a day to day basis include Ruby (Rails), Javascript (React), and Python (chat bots).
+I also have experience with AWS services including Lambda, DynamoDB, SQS, and IAM.
+Besides web development, I have interests in machine learning and reverse engineering, which is what I enjoyed learning the most at my time at Uni.
+Outside of work I mostly enjoy the typical nerd hobbies of video and tabletop games, spending much of my free time either gaming or painting miniatures.